In 2016, I took an action that triggered a policy violation, resulting in the disabling of my Facebook ad account.

 For this reason, if any of your ads are unapproved or your ad account has been disabled.
 We will be unable to reactivate either.
 We apologize for any inconveniences this may cause.
 Please consider this decision final“.

-After reading that line, I was somehow depressed and confused about what’s the next steps.
+After reading that line, I was somehow depressed and confused about what the next steps are.

 It is written in the above email that I was running “get-quick-rich and other money-making opportunities, and it is the reason for their action.